Autocar India

 Tata reveals updated Tiago, Tiago EV ahead of May 28 launchCurrent Tiago's 1.2-litre petrol engine shown for representation purposes only.

-The facelifted combustion-powered Tiago is expected to continue with the same 1.2-litre naturally aspirated petrol engine that produces 86hp and 113Nm, and a 5-speed manual or 5-speed automated manual transmission (AMT).
-The CNG option for the same engine, which produces 75.5hp and 96.5Nm, is also expected to be offered on the facelifted model.
+The facelifted combustion-powered Tiago is expected to continue with the same 1.2-litre naturally aspirated petrol engine that produces 86hp and 113Nm, paired with a 5-speed manual or a 5-speed automated manual transmission (AMT).
+The CNG option for the same engine, which produces 75.5hp and 96.5Nm, is also expected to be offered.

-Currently, the Tata Tiago EV is offered with two battery pack choices: a 19.2kWh option paired with a 61hp,110Nm motor, and a larger 24kWh option with a 75hp, 114Nm motor.
+Currently, the Tata Tiago EV is available with two battery pack choices: a 19.2kWh version paired with a 61hp, 110Nm motor and a larger 24kWh option with a 75hp, 114Nm motor.
 The claimed range for the 19.2kWh and 24kWh batteries is 223km and 293km, respectively.
-Chances are that it will be offered with slightly larger batteries for a higher claimed range, as the manufacturer did with the Punch EV.
+Chances are that the upcoming EV will get slightly larger batteries for a higher claimed range, as the manufacturer did with the Punch EV.

 With the facelift, the prices are expected to be slightly revised.
-Currently, the Tiago ICE’s prices range from Rs 4.60 lakh to Rs 7.68 lakh, while the current Tiago EV’s prices range from Rs 7.99 lakh to Rs 11.14 lakh.
-Like the Punch EV, Tata may offer the Tiago's electric version with a battery-as-a-service (BaaS) scheme for a lower upfront price tag.
-It will continue to lock horns with the Citroen eC3 and MG Comet EV
+Currently, the Tiago ICE costs Rs 4.60 lakh to Rs 7.68 lakh, while the Tiago EV is priced from Rs 7.99 lakh to Rs 11.14 lakh.
+As with the Punch EV, Tata may offer the Tiago's electric version with a battery-as-a-service (BaaS) scheme, lowering the upfront cost for buyers.
+The Tiago EV will continue to lock horns with the Citroen eC3 and MG Comet EV

 Prices are ex-showroom, India.